Ghanaian civil society organisations call on private lenders to cancel external debt | Ghana News Agency

 In the statement the signatories: “welcome Ghana’s suspension of most external debt payments until creditors agree to cancel enough debt to make it sustainable.”

-They point out that the high interest rates private lenders charged mean that they should now be willing to accept losses on their risky bets.
+They point out that the high interest rates private lenders charged meant that they should now be willing to accept losses on their risky bets.

 “Ghana’s lenders, particularly private lenders, lent at high-interest rates because of the supposed risk of lending to Ghana.
 The interest rate on Ghana’s Eurobonds is between seven per cent and 11 per cent.